-Two-time Ironman France and 2011 Abu Dhabi Triathlon champion Frederik Van Lierde has been a professional triathlete since 2003, and is also a member of Leie Triatlon Team Latem, one of Belgium’s best triathlon teams.
+2013 World Champion, three-time Ironman France and two-time Abu Dhabi Triathlon champion Frederik Van Lierde has been a professional triathlete since 2003, and is also a member of Leie Triatlon Team Latem, one of Belgium’s best triathlon teams.
 The 32-year-old Belgian holds a degree in physical education, and is certainly self-motivating, having revealed that he mostly trains alone.
-His favorite place for a training camp is at Font Romeu, an increasingly popular training spot in the French Pyrenees not very far from Spain.
+His favorite training ground is at Font Romeu, an increasingly popular spot in the French Pyrenees not very far from Spain.

 When he's not racing, Van Lierde enjoys watching others ride as a true aficionado of cycling.
 He lives not far from all the little steep hills that cyclists have to contend with in Belgium's Tour of Flanders annual road cycling race.
-Despite his home country’s famous beer, Van Lierde says he prefers a glass of red wine, the perfect accompaniment to his favorite meals of Italian food.
-He has been married to his wife Sofie Vandermeersch since 2002, and is a father to the couple’s two children, Aaron and Simon.
+He has been married to his wife Sofie Vandermeersch since 2002, and has two children, Aaron and Simon.

-Van Lierde is heavily supported by sponsorship through the Belgian Army, who pays him a salary that he has said enables him to work full-time as a professional triathlete.
-The Belgian army recruits young athletes from different sports, and after two months of basic training, allows an athlete like Van Lierde to focus full-time on their sport while being paid as a soldier.
+Van Lierde credits his ability to focus on his sport full-time to his sponsorship by the Belgian Army.
+The Belgian army recruits young athletes from a variety of sports, and after two months of basic training, allows these elite athlete to focus full-time on their sport while being paid as a soldier.